Covid-19 coronavirus: Five new cases - three in community linked to 'mini cluster' - Chris Hipkins and Ashley Bloomfield

 He stressed that people's data will always be safe.

-Should Aucklanders stay in Auckland
+Should Aucklanders stay in Auckland?

 Hipkins' message to Aucklanders was, keep following the rules.